deltaleap/stream-tools/README.md

 #### Option 3: Timeframe
+> question: is it useful?

 The joined stream conserva a state for a timeframe.
 The state conserve information from any upstream that emits in the given timeframe.
 The joined stream emits the state at the end of the timeframe.

+This join method make lose the real-timeness.

 Flow example (timeframe: 3):